Renter holding apartment keys

-They’re small and fit into the palm of your hand yet have the power to unlock something grand.
-As a renter, receiving your apartment keys from a property manager or landlord on moving day is a pretty great feeling to experience.
+They fit into the palm of your hand yet have the power to unlock something cozy.
+As a renter, receiving your apartment keys on moving day is a pretty great feeling to experience.
+It's the moment when a new space transforms into a place you can truly call home.

-The keys to your new home not only open the front door, but also hold accessibility to some sweet amenities as well.
-Get familiar with the keys to your apartment stat – and try really hard not to lose them in the process either.
+The keys to your new home not only open the front door but also grant access to community amenities, like the mail room.
+Get familiar with the keys to your apartment pronto – and try really hard not to lose them.
 Ready to learn all about your apartment keys?
 Let’s get to it.

 Types of Apartment Keys

-There are a variety of apartment keys and lock systems that communities can install on their property nowadays.
-When you rent an apartment, you may need key access to enter other areas around the community, such as the swimming pool, mail room, and elevators.
-Let’s begin our key discussion by identifying the types of apartment keys you may encounter on your apartment tours:
+There are a variety of apartment keys and lock systems that communities can install on their property.
+When you rent an apartment, you may need key access to enter other areas around the community, such as the swimming pool, weight room, and elevators.
+Let’s begin our key discussion by identifying the types of apartment keys you may receive for your new home:

 You may find communities issuing key fobs to their residents instead of traditional metal ones.
 Apartment key fobs are convenient and small, fitting well on a key ring.
 Each key fob has a built-in identification code that’s unique to each renter.
 Only authorized persons (tenants in this case) will have entry once the key fob has been successfully read by the key reader.

 Apartments with a keyless entry system allow residents to lock and unlock their home from a mobile phone or keypad.
-These smart-locking devices are usually found in more modernized apartment communities.
+Not only does this add convenience, but it also enhances security by eliminating the need for physical keys that can be lost or copied.

 Key cards are wallet-sized plastic access cards that allow you to tap and go into residential areas.
 A key card contains a unique magnetic code that unlocks the lock mechanism.
 Renters will usually keep these keys in their wallet, purse, or in their car.

-The metal key is the original key – and still very commonly used in apartments.
+The metal key is the longstanding key type, still commonly used in apartments.
 The key’s shaft is designed with distinctive cuts and grooves that only open a lock with a matching mechanism design.

-If you discover that the keys to your apartment (pool, mail room, whatever) are lost, stolen, or damaged, you don’t need to panic.
+If you discover that your apartment keys are lost, stolen, or damaged, you don’t need to panic.
 First, notify your landlord immediately.
-He or she should be able to grab you a spare in the meantime and work to get your lock changed and keys updated.
+The landlord should be able to grab you a spare in the meantime and work to get your lock changed and keys updated.

 If you had a key lost, stolen, or damaged, you might have to pay to replace it per your lease.
 The price of a replacement key can vary by community, costing a renter on average between $100 and $400.
 Look over your lease agreement for the actual amount you might owe for a replacement apartment key.

 Metal keys may have a cost associated with them if the landlord has to call a locksmith.
-Otherwise, maintenance can probably change the lock for you quickly.
-If you need to be let into your apartment after leasing office business hours, make sure you’re fully aware of the community’s Lockout Policy.
-You could be charged a fee for making someone come and let you in when the leasing office is closed, on top of the amount you could be required to fork over for a new lock and keys.
+Otherwise, maintenance can probably change the lock.
+If you need to be let into your apartment after leasing office business hours, make sure you’re fully aware of the community’s lockout policy.
+You could be charged a fee for someone coming out to let you in when the leasing office is closed, on top of the amount you could be required to fork over for a new lock and keys.

 Landlords Can Have Keys to Apartments